 Located at the Howard College, Pietermaritzburg and Westville campuses, the School caters to the needs of students ranging from undergraduate level to post-doctoral researchers.
 The School is headed by Professor Delia North, who is ably supported by leading academics, technical and support staff.
 The school website can be accessed at http://smscs.ukzn.ac.za.

 All campuses have their own physical libraries containing a range of printed sources as well as study space, photocopiers and computers.
 The Library resources can be accessed from the Library Webpage: http://library.ukzn.ac.za/Homepage.aspx.
 Once you have clicked on this link, type in your usual student / staff login to authenticate yourself.
 You will then be presented with a list of databases.
-Note that access is faster via Firefox.
+Note that access is faster via Firefox AND Google Chrome.